audu97/audu97/README.md

-- 👋 Hi, I’m @audu97
+- 👋 Hi, I’m Ephraim
-- 👀 I’m interested in python machine learning, natural language processing, data science
+- 👀 I’m interested in Android Developement with Kotlin
-- 💞️ I’m looking to collaborate on anything machine learning, natural language processing, and data science
+- 💞️ I’m looking to collaborate on anything Android
 - 📫 How to reach me on twitter @_ephraim_A

 <!---